verticaio/simple_tcp_loadbalancer_in_go/README.md

 # Simple TCP  LoadBalancer
 ## Example Usage:
-Open sample three different port in your local laptop with using nodejs command
+Open sample three different port in your local laptop with using nodejs command in which using as  backend servers
 ```bazaar
  $ npx http-server -p 5001
  $ npx http-server -p 5002